-The development of selective modulators of transport proteins that represent potential drug targets is of primary importance to the NCCR-TransCure network.
+The development of selective modulators of channels and transport proteins that represent potential drug targets is of primary importance to the NCCR TransCure network.

-We will apply ligand-based computer-aided drug design starting from known, generally non-selective transporter modulators to screen compound databases in silico for related ligands with a similar or better activity than the initial compounds.
-An in-house developed and validated high-throughput virtual screening method will be used to select promising test compounds, which will be acquired and subjected to functional assays.
-We will use this approach to the transporters TRPV6, TRPC1, and TRPM4 of the transient receptor potential superfamily, the divalent metal ion transporter DMT1, the vitamin C transporters SVCT1-3 as well as the proton/myo-inositol cotransporter HMIT.
+The group of Reymond will apply ligand-based computer-aided drug design starting from known, generally non-selective channel/transporter modulators to screen compound databases in silico for related ligands with a similar or better activity than the initial compounds.
+An in-house developed and validated high-throughput virtual screening method will be used to select promising test compounds, which will be acquired and subjected to in vitro functional assays in collaboration with other groups in the network.
+The group will use this approach to a diverse array of channels and transporters currently being investigated within TransCure, including TRPV6, TRPC1, and TRPM4 of the TRP channel superfamily, amino acid transporters, DMT1, NCX, NHA2, GLUT9, the putative endocannabinoid transporter, and others.